-The U.S. and Mexican counts of the annual average salinity differential for 2009 are within the respective ranges contemplated in Minute No. 242.
-The difference between the U.S. and Mexican counts may be due to differences in analysis methods and total dissolved solids (TDS) computations by laboratories in each country.
-Prompted by the exceedance of the Mexican limit in 2004, both countries are working together to determine the reason for the large difference in the salinity values and differential between the U.S. and Mexican counts.
+The U.S. and Mexican counts of the annual average salinity differential for 2010 are within the respective ranges contemplated in Minute No. 242.
+In recent years, the two countries have worked together to determine the reason for the large difference in the salinity values and differential between the U.S. and Mexican counts.
+For example, in 2007, the U.S. count of the annual average salinity differential was within the range contemplated in Minute No. 242 while the Mexican count that year and in 2004 were above the Minute No. 242 limit.
 A bi-national team composed of the IBWC, Bureau of Reclamation, and National Water Commission of Mexico was organized to evaluate sampling methods from collection and analysis to data reporting.
-After review of additional data, laboratory techniques, and methods in both countries, the binational team is currently composing a joint monitoring report which will present the results of the study.
+Additional data was collected in 2006 and 2007 at Imperial Dam and NIB and analyzed by each nation's respective laboratories.
+After review of the additional data, laboratory techniques, and methods used in both countries, the bi-national team determined the differences in salinity values to be mostly due to differences in analysis methods and total dissolved solids (TDS) computations.
+The majority of the difference in salinity values can be attributed to the application of a bicarbonate correction factor used by the U.S.